KingJiongEN/DegentCivil/docs/docs/getting-started/quick-start.md

 # Quick Start Guide

-This guide will help you get started with the Degent Civil quickly.
+This guide will help you get started with the Degent Civilization quickly.
 We'll create a simple town with a few characters and run basic interactions.

 ## Prerequisites